-While moms are really great at multitasking – itís as if we are wired to do so – itís not the most productive way to get many types of work done.
+While moms are really great at multitasking – it is as if we are wired to do so – it is not the most productive way to get many types of work done.
 It might make us feel more productive, but experts say our minds work much more efficiently when we focus on one task at a time.
 So close out all the internet tabs you donít need, turn your phone on silent, and get the kids settled into an activity that will keep them occupied.
 (More on that later!)

-Work in batches.
+2. Work in batches.

-The typical American office has about 8 scheduled work hours per day, yet the average office worker only completes about 90 minutes or focused work each day.
+The typical American office has about 8 scheduled work hours per day, yet the average office worker only completes about 90 minutes of focused work each day.
 Working in batches is much more effective than trying to work for hours and hours on end.

-Create busy bags for crucial work times.
+3. Create busy bags for crucial work times.

 Have special activities to keep your kids occupied for times you need to take a call or otherwise be completely focused.
 Put together busy bags that don’t come out every day – your kids will actually look forward to your client calls!

-Wear your baby.
+4. Wear your baby.

 If you are working at home with a baby in tow, you can get a lot more done while bonding with your little one by putting them in a sling or back carrier.
 I LOVE our Tula.
 It even comes in a Toddler size!

-Have a dedicated workspace.
+5. Have a dedicated workspace.